ClimateImpactLab/downscaleCMIP6/README.rst

 Public Domain Datasets
 ~~~~~~~~~~~~~~~~~~~~~~

 The following bias corrected and downscaled model simulations are available in the public domain using a `CC0 1.0 Universal Public Domain Declaration <https://creativecommons.org/publicdomain/zero/1.0/>`_.
+Access the collection on Planetary Computer at https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc0.

 * **FGOALS-g3**